About the Madison Fellowship

 - HIST/POLSC 643: Constitutional Rights and Powers

 - For your letters of recommendation, submit all three.
 Try to get at least one letter from a professor who can talk about your ability to carry out graduate coursework.
 If you are getting one from one of our professors, it is best to ask them during one of your courses with them at Ashland.
-Also, letters from previous Madison Fellows who have already gone through the Madison summer institute at Georgetown are especially useful.
+Also, letters from previous Madison Fellows who have already attended the Madison Summer Institute are especially useful.

 One important thing to remember is that the selections for the Madison Fellowships are made by state.
 Typically, there is at least one fellow and one alternate selected from each state.
 You are competing only against the applicants from your state.